Wormhole restrictions from quantum energy inequalities: Quantum Energy Inequalities

 What about ANEC violations?
-So far there are three kinds of violations shown: \begin{enumerate} \item Violations of the ANEC on chronal null geodesics. \item Violations of the non-self consistent ANEC, meaning that it doesn't satisfy the (classical or semiclassical) Einstein equation. \item Violations of the order of Planck scale. \end{enumerate}
+So far, there are three kinds of violations~shown: \begin{enumerate} \item Violations of the ANEC on chronal null geodesics. \item Violations of the non-self consistent ANEC, meaning that it does not satisfy the (classical or semiclassical) Einstein equation. \item Violations of the order of Planck scale. \end{enumerate}

-For the first category of violations, the simplest example is a quantum scalar field in a Schwarzschild spacetime around a black hole \cite{Visser:1996iv, Levi:2016quh}.
-Similarly, chronal ANEC is violated in a spacetime with a compactifed spatial dimension \cite{Klinkhammer:1991ki}.
+For the first category of violations, the~simplest example is a quantum scalar field in a Schwarzschild spacetime around a black hole~\cite{Visser:1996iv, Levi:2016quh}.
+Similarly, the chronal ANEC is violated in a spacetime with a compactifed spatial dimension~\cite{Klinkhammer:1991ki}.